umbertogriffo/Trie/README.md

 ## Example of usage

-We can perform the follows operations:
+With this implementation you can perform the follows operations:

-- add a word.
+- **Add** a word.
-- remove a word.
+- **Remove** a word.
-- return true if there is any word in the trie that starts with the given prefix.
+- Return true if there is any word in the trie that starts with the given prefix.
-- return true if the word is in the trie.
+- Return true if the word is in the trie.
-- count words starts with a partial name to search the application for.
+- **Count** words starts with a partial name to search the application for.
-- get words starts with a partial name to search the application for.
+- Get words starts with a partial name to search the application for.
-- show the Trie
+- **Show** the Trie
-- calculate string similarity
+- Calculate **string similarity** using Levenshtein distance.

 ``` java